ShamithaJajula/Generative-Muse/README.md

 High-Performance Computing Resources with GPUs: For training deep learning models,

 high-performance computing resources equipped with GPUs are essential.

-Software Requirements
+**Software Requirements**:

-Operating System: The project is compatible with major operating systems, including
+**Operating System:** The project is compatible with major operating systems, including

 Windows, macOS, and Linux distributions.

-Operating System: The project is compatible with major operating systems, including
+**Operating System:** The project is compatible with major operating systems, including

 Windows, macOS, and Linux distributions.

-Python (version 3.6 or higher): The Python programming language is required to run the
+**Python (version 3.6 or higher):** The Python programming language is required to run the

 application and its dependencies.
 Python offers a wide range of libraries and frameworks for

 machine learning and data processing tasks.

-TensorFlow, PyTorch, Keras: These deep learning frameworks provide essential tools and
+**TensorFlow, PyTorch, Keras:** These deep learning frameworks provide essential tools and

 APIs for building and training neural networks, enabling the development of sophisticated

 AI models.

-Numpy, Pandas, Matplotlib, Scipy: These libraries offer powerful tools for data
+**Numpy, Pandas, Matplotlib, Scipy:** These libraries offer powerful tools for data

 manipulation, analysis, visualization, and scientific computing, facilitating various aspects

 of data preprocessing and analysis in the project.

-scikit-learn: This versatile machine learning library provides efficient tools for data mining,
+**scikit-learn:** This versatile machine learning library provides efficient tools for data mining,

 classification, regression, and clustering tasks, supporting the project's machine learning